lindlym/homework-1.4/README.md

 # JavaScript Homework (1.3)

 Open the homework.js file in order to get started.
 Read the prompt in order to accomplish the task.
+**YOU SHOULD NOT NEED TO EDIT ANY FILE ON THIS BESIDES THE HOMEWORK JAVASCRIPT FILE!**

 ## Steps to Get Started